 Young men in formal robes stand in front of gleaming golden walls and porticoes.
 Above them, wings of the Archangels float in the air.
 The mosaics of Thessaloniki’s ancient Rotunda are included in the UNESCO World Heritage “Paleochristian and Byzantine Monuments of Thessalonika,” and rightly so.
+Along with the fantastic Byzantine mosaics of Ravenna, they are among the top remains from that period.
+It’s the first place we visit on our Thessaloniki travel.

 In terms of sightseeing, we always try to eat our cake as soon as possible – that is: not to save the highlights for the end but to go immediately and see the things on top of our wish list.
 Decades of travelling have taught us that unexpected changes of plan can occur ….
 So on our first day in Thessaloniki, as soon as we have checked in, we walk down into the town and enter the Rotunda.